 What are your 3 defining qualities?

-What 3 words describe you best?
+What three words describe you best?

 What are your 3 leading attributes?

+So how do you capture yourself with just three words?
+Year after year, I see students FLUB this challenge completely.
 When I ran this exercise in a college essay workshop last year, this is what the 6 students came up with:

 passionate, athletic, inquisitive

-intelligent, athletic, caring
+intelligent, athletic, family-oriented

-passionate, liberal, generous
+passionate, creative, generous

 outgoing, tough, passionate